9 December, 2014

 The survey considered schools, crime and safety, local amenities, green spaces and property prices amongst many other things, reinforcing many of the ideals which Crowthorne residents love about the village.

-Housing and transport
+Housing and transport in Crowthorne

 With a population of around 6,000, Crowthorne is a modest-sized village, with a bustling community spirit.
 Surrounded by plenty of beautiful open space and picturesque woods, Crowthorne is equally well-placed for easy access to the M3, M25 and M4 for those commuters wishing for a slice of peace away from the office.